CorinJG/orderbook_aggregator/README.md

 ```bash
 grpcurl -plaintext -import-path ./proto -proto orderbook.proto  '[::]:50051' orderbook.OrderbookAggregator/BookSummary
 ```
-## Extensions
+## Extension

-Possible scopes for extension include:
+Possible scopes for extension may include:
-- **generalizing to n exchanges**
-- **truncate by volume**: as the top orders may be for insignificant quantities, truncating on cumulative order quantity instead may be another useful trader signal.
+- **truncate by volume**: as the top orders may be for insignificant quantities, truncating on cumulative order quantity may be another useful trader signal;
+- **performance**:
+    - the `BTreeMap` used in the aggregator to maintain state of a combined orderbook uses the std lib defaults, but it's possible an alternative implementation could be optimal for our use case;
-- **performance**: we deserialize websocket message price and quantity fields into `rust_decimal::Decimal`, to support precise floating point arithmetic.
-It may be worth profiling alternatives if performance is a primary consideration; certain websocket event message validation could be omitted if trading in conditions of extreme sensitivity to latency - websocket events can be assumed to fail validation very rarely, so it may be a calculated risk in some contexts.
-In particular we can skip deserializing certain fields; whilst a `BTreeMap` is a good candidate for our local version of the orderbook, the std lib implementation uses sensible defaults but it's notable that in our use case the vast majority of inserts and removes will be close to one end (near the spread);
+    - we deserialize websocket message price and quantity fields into `rust_decimal::Decimal`, to support precise floating point arithmetic.
+It may be worth profiling alternatives if performance is a primary consideration;
+    - certain websocket event message validation could be omitted if trading in conditions of extreme sensitivity to latency - websocket events can be assumed to fail validation very rarely, so it may be a calculated risk in some contexts.
+In particular we can skip deserializing certain fields;
+    - profiling of the number of threads in the runtime with different numbers of exchanges.
 - **security**: Upgrading gRPC to serve the stream over TLS would eliminate the risk of nefarious actors corrupting the datastream.
 - **logging and instrumentation**: if this were a real production service logging and instrumentation would be essential.

+## Unimplemented
+- exchange symbol validation via restful endpoints, e.g. https://www.bitstamp.net/api/v2/trading-pairs-info/